OAGi/Score/docs/test_cases/TestSuite43.md

 The end user can search for an OpenAPI Document based on the external reference URI.

 #### Test Assertion #43.1.6
-The end user can open an OpenAPI Document on the "Business Term" page to update its details in "Edit Business Term" page.
+The end user can open an OpenAPI Document on the "OpenAPI Document " page to update its details in "Edit OpenAPI Document " page.

 #### Test Assertion #43.1.7
-The end user cannot change Definition field in "Edit Business Term" page.
+The end user cannot change Definition field in "Edit OpenAPI Document " page.

 #### Test Assertion #43.1.8
-The end user cannot save a Business Term with an already existing term and URI in "Edit Business Term" page.
+The end user cannot save an OpenAPI Document with an already existing term and URI in "Edit OpenAPI Document " page.

 #### Test Assertion #43.1.9
-The end user cannot discard a Business Term in View/Edit Business Term page if it is used in assignments.
+The end user cannot discard an OpenAPI Document in View/Edit OpenAPI Document  page if it is used in assignments.

 #### Test Assertion #43.1.10
-The end user can discard a Business Term in View/Edit Business Term page if it is not in any assignments.
+The end user can discard an OpenAPI Document in View/Edit OpenAPI Document  page if it is not in any assignments.

 ### Test Step Pre-condition: